gliechty/trashr/README.md

 ##an event listener allows users to manipulate the trajectory of the trash items left or right, using the arrow keys.
 A runnning score is calculated using a setTimeout function that measures the left margin of an object at the end of its animated trajectory.
 A running timer counts the score and determines whether a user passes a level when the full time has elapsed.
 Trash items are removed from the DOM after they finish their trajectory, ie when another item is created (in Level 1, every 5 seconds.)
 If a user is unable to achieve a minimum score during the time alotted, they are redirected to the instruction page via a link on a pop-up modal.

+##To improve: many bugs in level 2.
+Need to fix them.
+Also, in level 1 the first drop is always a lose.
+Need to fix that too.